 - Navigability study “oil terminal", 2016

-- Professional and technical foundations for marking navigable waters of the Ljubljanica River in the City Municipality of Ljubljana, 2016
+- Professional and technical study on marking navigable waters of the Ljubljanica River in the City Municipality of Ljubljana, 2016

 - Safety, environmental protection, and productivity in the Port of Koper, 2016